helmedeiros/blog/content/en/posts/2010-05-15-domain-driven-design.md

   - software-engineering-series
 ---

-> **Series: Software Engineering Fundamentals** | **Part 11 of 11** > _Delivered at Universidade Potiguar (UnP) in 2010_
+> **Series: Software Engineering Fundamentals** | **Part 11 of 12** > _Delivered at Universidade Potiguar (UnP) in 2010_

-**In the eleventh and final lecture** of the Software Engineering course at Universidade Potiguar (UnP), we marked a shift in tone: we weren't just modeling anymore—we were confronting the complexity of real systems head-on.
+**In the eleventh lecture** of the Software Engineering course at Universidade Potiguar (UnP), we marked a shift in tone: we weren't just modeling anymore—we were confronting the complexity of real systems head-on.
 It was time to give code a backbone, a shared language, and a strategy for evolution.
 That's where **Domain-Driven Design (DDD)** enters the room.

 ## Modeling Isn't Drawing.
 It's Deciding.